influxdata/docs-v2/content/v2.0/reference/internals/storage-engine.md

 v2.0/tags: [storage, internals]
 ---

-The InfluxDB storage engine ensures that
+The InfluxDB storage engine ensures that:

 - Data is safely written to disk
 - Queried data is returned complete and correct